zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 ## Introduction
 Symmetric key algorithms use the same cryptographic key for both encryption of plaintext and decryption of ciphertext.

-ciphertext are bit sequences, which have no meaning.
+Ciphertexts are bit sequences, which have no meaning.

 Without the secret key, ciphertext cannot be converted back to the original plaintext.

-Most popular Symmetric-key algorithms include: AES, Blowfish, ChaCha, etc
+The most popular Symmetric-key algorithms include: AES, Blowfish, ChaCha, etc

 ## Haskell implementations
-Haskell community has an awesome library [`cryptonite`](https://hackage.haskell.org/package/cryptonite) that provides implementations for the popular cryptographic algorithms.
+Haskell community has an awesome library [`cryptonite`](https://hackage.haskell.org/package/cryptonite) that provides implementations for popular cryptographic algorithms.

 For Symmetric-key algorithms, they are all grouped under the namespace [`Crypto.Cipher`](https://hackage.haskell.org/package/cryptonite#modules).
 Let's get started with AES256 and see how it works in Haskell.